-- 1. Listen attentively and take notes. - 2.
+- 1. Listen attentively and TAKE NOTES. - 2.
 Communicate clearly and actively when asking questions or during discussions. - 3.
-Be respectful when asking questions/discussing topics with everyone. - 4.
+Be respectful when asking questions/discussing topics with EVERYONE.
+This does not mean that you need to agree with all the views/opinions expressed but note that there is a difference between being critical or engaging in a productive conversation and being confrontational or abusive. - 4.
 Refrain from excessive talking or use of technology for NONACADEMIC PURPOSES.
-You are supposed to be in class, so BE IN CLASS. - 5.
-Keep your mic muted unless directly interacting with the class.
-Kids and pets are welcome, but please be mindful of disrupting your classmates.
+You are supposed to be in class, so BE IN CLASS.